project-undefined/Lupine-OS/Apache-2.0-NoHarm-summary.md

 ## Contributions

-Contributions to the licensed work must be licensed under the exact same licence.
+Contributions to the licensed work must be licensed under the exact same license.

-## Licence Notice
+## License Notice

 When distributing the licensed work or your derivative work, you must

-- include a copy of this licence,
+- include a copy of this license,
 - retain attribution notices,
 - state changes that you made and
 - not use the names of the author and the contributors to promote your derivative work.